 Once making up has taken hold, if there are next actions to take, this is the time to address them.
 When two people genuinely have open minds and open hearts finding solutions tends to be easy and feels like listening to common sense.

-What looks irreconcilable when couples are emotionally unstable often becomes glaringly obvious how to move forward when individuals are emotionally grounded and feeling at peace within themselves.
+What looks irreconcilable when couples are emotionally unstable often becomes glaringly obvious for how to move forward when individuals are emotionally grounded and feeling at peace within themselves.
 And if the healthier choice is to move on from the relationship, this becomes clear in a settled state of mind and the decision can be trusted.

 After a fight, focus on learning how to take care of yourself when you feel emotionally unstable.
 This is empowering and allows for the development of emotional resiliency.
 The by-product of this is it will build goodwill and resiliency in your relationship.